cs50/ide-archived/README.md

 # Troubleshooting

+## Error checking TLS connection: Error checking and/or regenerating the certs

+    docker-machine regenerate-certs default

-If something seems awry with Docker, odds are the below will help. **The below will delete and recreate the virtual machine used by Docker.**
+If something still seems awry with Docker, odds are the below will help. **The below will delete and recreate the virtual machine used by Docker.**

     docker-machine stop default
     docker-machine rm default